Viydal/assignment3-os/README.md

 - **_Cutoff 0 - 4_**: From cutoff 0 - 4 the execution time of the program decreases logarithmically as the parallel threads distribute the workload.
 The execution speed begins to plateau at a cutoff level of approximately 4.

 - **_Cutoff 4 - 11_**: From cutoff 4 - 11 the execution time of the program remains incredibly stagnant as the additional threads provide no significant improvement to the execution speed of the program.
+The number of threads is no longer the bottleneck of the process.

 - **_Cutoff 11 - 14_**: From cutoff 11 - 14 the execution time of the program begins to increase steadily due to thread management overhead.
 With excessive threads relative to the number of available CPU cores, the overhead from context switching and thread coordination becomes a detriment to the programs speed, nullifying any benefit from the parallelism.